 I have finally mastered the souffle thanks to my friend Chef Watson.
 He is slowly improving how he puts recipe ingredients together.
 (I tried one of his souffle recipes with apples a little while ago and it was a total flop.)
 His last software update seems to have helped quite a bit.

-These gluten free cheesy broccoli souffles are so light and fluffy, and so pretty when they come out of the oven.
+These gluten free broccoli cheese souffles are so light and fluffy, and so pretty when they come out of the oven.

-Souffles are not only fun to make, but surprisingly, my kids LOVED them.
-Maybe it is all of the cheese, but they didn’t turn their noses up at the though of broccoli.
+Souffles are not only fun to make, but surprisingly, kids LOVE them.
+Maybe it is all of the cheese, but my kids didn’t turn their noses up at the thought of broccoli.
 These make a beautiful side dish, yet they are light enough that they are not filling….leaving a lot more room for the main course!
 Souffles would be perfect for Thanksgiving or any dinner party. (*You can even try these Gluten Free Pumpkin Butter Souffles for a fun dessert idea.)

 I won’t lie, there are a lot of steps to making the perfect souffle.